driessenslucas/researchproject/Thesis_new.md

 ### Micro mouse Competitions and Reinforcement Learning

 Micro mouse competitions, which task small robotic mice with the navigation of mazes, served as a foundational inspiration for this study.
 The direct application of RL in these competitions and related technological showcases provided a compelling narrative on the potential of RL in real-world problem-solving and autonomous control.
-The exploration of maze traversal algorithms and the strategies for shortest path finding, as detailed in the insightful Medium article by M. A. Dharmasiri[15], enriched the conceptual foundation by illustrating practical algorithmic approaches in similar contexts.
+The exploration of maze traversal algorithms and the strategies for shortest path finding, as detailed in the insightful Medium article by M. A. Dharmasiri \hyperref[ref15]{[15]}, enriched the conceptual foundation by illustrating practical algorithmic approaches in similar contexts.

 ### Influential YouTube Demonstrations and GitHub Insights

-YouTube videos such as "Self Driving and Drifting RC Car using Reinforcement Learning"[11] and "Reinforcement Learning with Multi-Fidelity Simulators -- RC Car"[16] provided vivid demonstrations of RL's applicability in real-world settings, emphasizing the feasibility of sim-to-real transfer.
-These resources, along with GitHub repositories detailing ventures like the "Sim2Real_autonomous_vehicle" project[13], highlighted the practical steps and challenges in implementing RL in physical systems.
+YouTube videos such as "Self Driving and Drifting RC Car using Reinforcement Learning" \hyperref[ref11]{[11]} and "Reinforcement Learning with Multi-Fidelity Simulators -- RC Car" \hyperref[ref16]{[16]} provided vivid demonstrations of RL's applicability in real-world settings, emphasizing the feasibility of sim-to-real transfer.
+These resources, along with GitHub repositories detailing ventures like the "Sim2Real_autonomous_vehicle" project \hyperref[ref13]{[13]}, highlighted the practical steps and challenges in implementing RL in physical systems.

 ### Technical Exploration and Academic Foundation

-The academic exploration was significantly shaped by articles on autonomous driving decision control by Q. Song et al.[12] and a survey on sim-to-real transfer in deep reinforcement learning for robotics by W. Zhao, J. P. Queralta, and T. Westerlund[17], which detailed the application of advanced RL algorithms in controlling autonomous vehicles.
+The academic exploration was significantly shaped by articles on autonomous driving decision control by Q. Song et al.\hyperref[ref12]{[12]} and a survey on sim-to-real transfer in deep reinforcement learning for robotics by W. Zhao, J. P. Queralta, and T. Westerlund \hyperref[ref17]{[17]}, which detailed the application of advanced RL algorithms in controlling autonomous vehicles.
 These articles provided a deep dive into the methodologies and challenges of applying RL in autonomous systems, offering a broad academic perspective on the field.

 ### Synthesis and Research Direction